How to Fill a Vape Cartridge: Complete Guide (2026)

 Step 5: Work Quickly After Filling

-Once you’ve filled the cartridge to the proper level (leaving 2-3mm air gap):
+Once you’ve filled the cartridge to the proper level (with 2-3mm air gap):

 • Remove syringe immediately